Phonics - An Overview

-Explicit, Systematic instruction in phonics, as defined below by the ILA, is critical to teaching phonics effectively.
+Explicit and systematic instruction, as defined by the ILA, is critical to teaching phonics effectively:

 “Being systematic means that we follow a continuum from easy to more complex skills, slowly introducing each new skill.
 Systematic instruction includes a review and repetition cycle to achieve mastery and goes from the known to the new in a way that makes the new learning more obvious and easier for students to grasp.
 For example, after students learn to read simple short-vowel CVC words like run, cat, and hop, they are often introduced to the skill final-e as in the words hate and hope.”

-Phonics should be taught IN SERVICE of reading and writing, not in place of other instruction needed to learn and read and write well.
-The goal of phonics instruction is to decode and encode words to read, write, and spell (as opposed to the goal being to learn a set of skills in isolation-knowing what “r controlled vowel” means, for example, is only useful is it helps you to decode and encode).
-Spelling and Writing are critical components to phonics instruction.
-Learning to decode and encode are connected, simultaneous processes that require the same set of skills (phonics knowledge-the knowledge of letters and sounds and how words work).
+Phonics should be taught in service of reading and writing, not in place of other instruction needed to learn, read, and write well.
+The goal of phonics instruction is to decode and encode words to read, write, and spell (as opposed to the goal being to learn a set of skills in isolation.
+Knowing what “r-controlled vowel” means, for example, is only useful as it helps you to decode and encode).
+Spelling and writing are critical components of phonics instruction.
+Learning to decode and encode are connected, simultaneous processes that require the same set of skills (phonics knowledge: the knowledge of letters and sounds and how words work).

-Both approaches to phonics, analytic and synthetic, should be utilized when teaching phonics, and, can be done explicitly and systematically.
-A contemporary, holistic approach to phonics instruction that takes both approaches into account is “word study”—which is an instructional methodology to teach the alphabetic and pattern layers of the writing system.
+Both approaches to phonics, analytic and synthetic, should be used when teaching phonics, and can be done explicitly and systematically.
+A contemporary, holistic approach to phonics instruction that takes both approaches into account is “word study.”
+Word study is an instructional methodology to teach the alphabetic and pattern layers of the writing system.

-An approach to teaching phonics that includes a brief whole class mini-lesson that names the concept or skill of focus is important- and then instruction within balanced literacy practices will help show children HOW to use the skills in reading and writing.
-Pointing out how we use skills- using clear, consistent language related to what skills are and how to use them- through modeling, guiding, and independent practice will help children to transfer skills.
+An approach to teaching phonics that includes a brief whole class mini-lesson that names the concept or skill of focus is important.
+Instruction within balanced literacy practices will then help show children HOW to use the skills in reading and writing.
+Pointing out how we use skills and using clear, consistent language related to what skills are and how to use them—through modeling, guiding, and independent practice—will help children to transfer skills.

 3 Step Process for Word Families